amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

 ### Finding your Fleet ID

 You will need to know the fleet ID and AWS Region of the fleet you are trying to update in order to run this tool.
-The simplest way to find your fleet ID is by looking in the Amazon GameLift console (the fleet ID starts with the `fleet-` prefix).
+The simplest way to find your fleet ID is by looking in the Amazon GameLift Servers console (the fleet ID starts with the `fleet-` prefix).

 If you do not have access to the AWS web console, you can find your fleet using the AWS CLI.
 First list all fleets available in your region: